nanoframework/Samples/README.md

 * [SPI](SPI) it's a sample project demoing the SPI API by connecting to a MEMS gyroscope and reading the acceleration output.
 * [System.Random](System.Random) it's a basic sample that shows how to use the various APIs to generate random numbers.
 * [SSL](SSL) it's a sample solution with various applications illustrating how to use SSL related APIs.
+* [WiFi](WiFi) it's a sample solution with a project to scan and connect to WiFi networks.
 * [Timer sample](/Timer) it's a sample solution for testing timers and their callbacks.
 * [ToString Test](ToStringTest) it's a sample solution for testing `ToString()` with integers, floats and doubles.
 * [Hardware Esp32 Test](HardwareEsp32) it's a sample to show the features of the Hardware.Esp32 assembly.